pragma-/pbot/doc/Factoids.md

   * [histogram](#histogram)
   * [top20](#top20)
 <!-- md-toc-end -->

+## About
+Factoids are a very special type of command.
+Anybody interacting with PBot can create, edit, delete and invoke factoids.
+Factoids can be locked by the creator of the factoid to prevent them from being edited by others.

+At its most simple, factoids merely output the text the creator sets.

+<pragma-> !factadd hello /say Hello, $nick!
+   <PBot> hello added to global channel.

+<pragma-> PBot, hello
+   <PBot> Hello, pragma-!

+Significantly more complex factoids can be built by using $variables, command-substitution, command-piping, /code invocation, and more!

 ## Channel namespaces
 Factoids added in one channel may be called/triggered in another channel or in private message, providing that the other channel doesn't already have a factoid of the same name (in which case that channel's factoid will be triggered).